The Cyclic Flats of a $q$-Matroid: Rank-Metric Codes and q -Matroids

-There is a correspondence between the equivalence classes of non-degenerate $[n,k]_{q^m/q}$ rank-metric codes and the equivalence classes of $[n,k]_{q^m/q}$ systems.
+There is a correspondence between equivalence classes of non-degenerate $[n,k]_{q^m/q}$ rank-metric codes and equivalence classes of $[n,k]_{q^m/q}$ systems.
 We briefly explain this connection; for more details we refer the interested reader to \cite{alfarano2021linear, randrianarisoa2020geometric}.